CJCD-FM: History

 On May 21, 2014, CJCD rebranded under Vista's standardized "Moose" brand as 100.1 The Moose, maintaining its existing adult hits format.
 On November 13, 2019, CJCD celebrated its 40th anniversary on the air.

 On December 3, 2020, the station flipped to classic hits as 100.1 True North FM.
-The rebranding was intended to be "more representative of the culture of the area", while the station introduced new human-interest segments throughout the day known as "True North Tales" to highlight the community.
+The rebranding was intended to be "more representative of the culture of the area", while the station aired human-interest segments known as "True North Tales" to highlight the community.

-On October 20, 2025, Vista Radio flipped CJCD to adult contemporary format as 100.1 GO FM.
-The flip is focused on bringing positive vibes to the territory.
+On October 20, 2025, the station flipped to hot adult contemporary as 100.1 Go FM; the new format is designed to appeal to a younger demographic than the prior classic hits format, with Vista's market manager citing Cabin Radio's newly approved Yellowknife station as an impetus for providing alternatives in the market.

+As of January 2026, mornings are hosted by Keesyn Glawson while Joel hosts the drive show from 2pm-6pm.

 Rebroadcasters

 In addition to the main station, CJCD-FM is relayed by an FM translator to widen its broadcast area.